wix-incubator/ui-autotools/README.md

     - nothing was printed to the console
 - `a11y` - accessibility test:
     - checks component render result for accessibility using axe-core
-- `eyes` - tool for generating and testing component snapshots, that:
+- `snap` - tool for generating and testing component snapshots, that:
     - renders components, takes screenshots, and sends them to Applitools Eyes to run comparisons
 - `showcase` - generates a static website with component documentation, APIs and demos